0%

 Before 2018, personal information was a buffet for companies to take, store, and sell as they pleased.
 GDPR flipped that power dynamic.
 Now, users control their data, and that shift inspired a global privacy movement.
 From Brazil to South Korea, nations are following Europe’s lead.

 Compliance isn’t easy.
 The seven principles—lawfulness, fairness, transparency, purpose limitation, data minimization, integrity, and accountability—require effort, investment, and cultural change.
+Following GDPR best practices can help organizations implement these principles effectively.
 The penalties, reaching up to €20 million or 4% of global revenue, ensure companies take it seriously.

 Together with the ePrivacy Directive and the coming ePrivacy Regulation, GDPR continues to tighten control over cookies, consent, and tracking.
 Data Protection Authorities across Europe have grown sharper and more coordinated, enforcing rules with real impact.